-Since May of 2004 the Board has approved 85 providers for advanced practice coursework.
-Often, providers change the course after approval (content covered, number of hours, instructors, etc.) without notifying the Board.
+Since May of 2004 the Board has approved nearly 90 providers for offering coursework related to advanced practice areas.
+Unfortunately, providers often change the course after approval (content covered, number of hours, instructors, etc.) without notifying the Board.
 When this happens, the course must be reviewed again when submitted with an advanced practice application.